IgorBuchelnikov/ObservableComputations/README.md

 If object reference for which a property value is being accessed is null *PropertyAccessing&lt;TResult&gt;.Value* returns default value of *TResult*.
 You can modify that value by passing the *defaultValue* parameter.

-## Binding class
+## Binding

-Binding class allows you to bind two arbitrary expressions.
+Binding class and extention method allows you to bind two arbitrary expressions.
 First expression is a source.
 Second expression is a target.
 If source expression value is changed, the new value is assigned to target expression:

 ```csharp
 using System;